Kitware/ParaView/Documentation/release/dev/ChangeColorMapEditorBehavior.md

   ```
   In this case, `CustomGroup1` does not exist beforehand so it will be created on import.
 If the `Groups` field does not exist, the preset is added to the `Default` and `User` groups.

+* The `DefaultMap` field is no longer used as it is redundant with the new `Groups` field.

 * Any preset can now be added or removed from the `Default` group.

 * Make the presets dialog non-modal